Sean Lee | Product Design Leader | San Mateo, CA

 -

-Repetitive steps: The three-steps process in three pages was unnecessarily complex and redundant as user need to repeat the steps when there are multiple pending orders.
+Repetitive steps: The three-steps process spread across three separate pages was unnecessarily complex and redundant as user need to repeat the steps when there are multiple pending orders.

-Here’s the new design, which streamlined the workflow by making key design changes:
+The new design streamlined the workflow by making key design changes:

 -

 Clear language & CTA: Refined wording to clearly communicate required actions.
-Contributed to introducing customer-facing help documentation for the first time.
+This also led to introducing customer-facing help documentation for the first time - a gap that had existed since the portal launched.

 -